ordina-jworks/ordina-jworks.github.io/_posts/2019-11-18-experience-agile-2019-part-2.md

 comments: true
 ---

-Our first blogpost about the eXperienceAgile conference (TODO insert link how?) covered 4 interesting talks.
+Our first blogpost about the [eXperienceAgile conference](https://www.experienceagile.org/){:target="_blank" rel="noopener noreferrer"} covered 4 interesting talks.
 However, those were not the only talks so this post will dive deeper into some of the other talks.

 # Table of contents